-How to Take Better Photos on Your Phone: 18 Tips & Tricks
+How to Take Good Photos With Your Phone: 25 Tips & Tricks

 One of the easiest and best ways to improve your mobile photos is to turn on the camera's gridlines.
 That superimposes a series of lines on the screen of your smartphone's camera that are based on the "rule of thirds" -- a photographic composition principle that says an image should be broken down into thirds, both horizontally and vertically, so you have nine parts in total.